 - Currently enrolled Columbia University Graduate School of Journalism students are not eligible to apply

-- The deadline to apply is Wednesday, April 26.
+- The 2016 deadline to apply was Wednesday, April 26.
 Students may apply for both this opportunity and to VOICES.
 However, students who are selected as participants for VOICES will no longer be eligible for a Columbia Journalism School fellowship.
-Please email email@example.com with questions.
+Please email firstname.lastname@example.org with questions.